 If you are looking for an easy way to spruce up your kitchen, changing your backsplash design is the way to go.
-While most people tend to pick classic ceramic tiles for their wall tiles design, there are other several other options to choose from.
-Afterall, who wouldn’t want a dreamy kitchen?
+While most people tend to pick classic ceramic for their wall tiles design, there are several other options to choose from.
+After all, who wouldn’t want a dreamy kitchen?
 Here are some of the most popular backsplashes in the market now.

 Love vibrant colours?
-Go for lacquered glass!
+Go for a lacquered glass kitchen!
 Colourful and easy to clean, lacquered glass gives you unlimited colour possibilities.
 A lacquered glass backsplash is created by applying a lacquer coat on the back of the glass resulting in a beautiful, opaque and shiny surface.
 These reflect light, thus optimising the use of artificial lights creating a brighter space.

 As we use tempered glass to create the look, it is strong, durable, and easy to clean.
 The most significant advantage is that you can further paint, use stickers or frost the glass for a unique look.
 Get a brand new look for your kitchen every once in a while by changing the sticker!

 A novel look for your kitchen, the exposed brick wall has been gaining popularity off late as designers are keen to showcase an intriguing textural element as an accent.
 An exposed brick wall was permitted only in living rooms and bedrooms before.
-This backsplash is making its way into modern day kitchen too.
-Brick walls in the kitchen showcase a cosy, inviting ambiance and can be customised in many ways by changing the finish and brick size.
+This backsplash is making its way into modern-day kitchens too.
+Brick walls in the kitchen showcase a cosy, inviting ambience and can be customised in many ways by changing the finish and brick size.

 Looking for a backsplash that’s sturdy and durable?
 Try porcelain.
 Porcelain tiles are much similar to their ceramic counterparts in their benefits.
 The only difference arises from the different clay and raw materials, firing temperatures and time frames used.
 Since porcelain uses slightly superior clay, it’s stronger and more expensive.
 Both are easy to install, clean and maintain.